 Mental Health Disorders

-Certain medications, such as those for major depressive disorder or antipsychotics, can lead to emotional blunting.
+Certain psychiatric medications, such as antidepressants or antipsychotics, can lead to emotional blunting.

 What Can You Do To Combat Emotional Blunting?